-As I have outlined above, I trained in psychodynamic and existential therapy in my post-graduate diploma, and then in CBT and Schema Therapy.
+As I have outlined above, I trained in psychodynamic and existential therapy in my post-graduate diploma, and then in CBT, Schema Therapy and EMDR.
 This gives me access to a variety of therapeutic approaches, an extensive ‘toolbox’.
 My way of working is always tailored to my clients’ needs.

 Sessions are usually 50 minutes and take place weekly, usually in a regular time slot.
 I can also work on a more flexible basis.
 Psychotherapy can also be via Skype if work schedules do not permit attendance.